Things to Know Before Moving to New York City

 Does Free Fun Exist in the City?

-In a place as huge as this, finding free and fun things to do won’t be that hard.
-Just take a walk around some of the big parks in your area, visit Central Park and people watching mandarin ducks or red-tailed hawks.
+In a place as huge as this, finding free and fun things to do won’t be that hard no matter if you are moving with your dog or alone.
+Just take a walk around some of the big parks in your area, visit Central Park, and people watching mandarin ducks or red-tailed hawks.
 Go online and find free tours of museums and other cultural happenings.

 When you’re a resident of The City That Never Sleeps, your entertainment options are only limited by your free time and your imagination.